FAQs - Residence Halls

 Are Freshman required to live on-campus?

-The state of Montana requires all students with less than 30 credits earned to live in the residence halls.
+The state of Montana requires all students with less than 30 earned college credits to live in the residence halls.
 Please see the Freshmen Residency Requirement for more information.

 About Moving In

 What is furnished in my room?

 All residence halls are equipped with standard twin-size beds (NOT extra-long), desks, dresser, closet, chair, bookshelf, overhead light, network connection, and a wastebasket.
 Pantzer Hall suites' common living area also has a refrigerator, microwave, large storage closet, a furnished living room, and two bathrooms.
 Miller Hall pods also have a refrigerator, microwave, carpeted living room furnished with a two-seat sofa, and sofa table.
 Miller Hall singles also have a refrigerator and microwave.